lanl-ansi/PowerModelsGMD.jl/README.md

 ## Citing PMsGMD

-If you find PMsGMD useful in your work, we kindly request that you cite the following publication [under review]: <!-- [publication](https://ieeexplore.ieee.org/document/...): -->
+If you find PMsGMD useful in your work, we kindly request that you cite the following publication: <!-- [publication](https://ieeexplore.ieee.org/document/...): -->
 ```
-@inproceedings{...,
+@inproceedings{[under review],
   author = {Adam Mate and Arthur Barnes and Russell Bent and Eduardo Cotilla-Sanchez},
   title = {Analyzing and Mitigating the Impact of GMD and EMP Events on the Power Grid with PMsGMD},
   booktitle = {2020 Power Systems Computation Conference (PSCC)},